Coloring Salvation: Child of the Sun

 I brought the center back to yellow for symmetry.
 I have known you for more than thirty years and you have taught me about dedication, self-preservation and mindfulness.
 You once told me to lie on my left side when my stomach is hurting.
 I still do that.
 You were charting your basal body temperature while I still was on the pill and smoking cigarettes.
 You practiced yoga on your own.
 You showed me how satisfying a slice of spelt toast could taste.
 Now I understand why you were so comfortable and I was so miserable in Guatemala – you were healthy and I was fat (and probably smoking cigarettes).
 You were the first single woman I knew who bought her own home and saved her damn money.
 You are an elite runner.
 You became a lawyer in your thirties.
 I think the world is a better place because you are in it, leading by example.

-The effect you’ve had upon me can only be a shadow of the role you played in your niece’s life.
-It’s not hard to imagine the heights Olivia would have reached had she been given the chance.
+Ellen, the effect you’ve had upon me can only be a shadow of the role you played in your niece, Olivia’s life.
+It’s not hard to imagine the heights she would have reached had she been given the chance.
 When someone is lost at such a young age her potential feels infinite, transcendental.
-I believe all that she would become is still with you and is as real as every minute you shared together.
+I believe all that she would become is still with you and is as real as every minute the two of you shared together.